• Skip to primary navigation

-Filled with bright lemon flavor, with chia seeds throughout, these healthy oat-based muffins make a great Spring or Summer breakfast!
+Filled with bright lemon flavor and chia seeds throughout, these healthy oat-based muffins make a great Spring or Summer breakfast!

 Have you ever had a “flourless” muffin before?